g0v/potluckmap/README.md

-# wikimap
+# chorusmap
-create an osm map that can be collaboratively marked simply by editing certain remote csv/geojson/wiki pages.
+create an osm map that can be collaboratively built by collecting remote geojson/gpx/csv url's, each of which can be independently edited.